-Avicii’s Secret Girlfriend Revealed: Model Pens Heartbreaking Letter To DJ 1 Week After Death
+Avicii’s Secret Girlfriend: Model Pens Heartbreaking Letter To DJ 1 Week After Death

 Avicii left behind a loving girlfriend, model Tereza Kačerová, who is torn apart over his unexpected death.
 In an emotional letter she seems to hint at suicide as reports claim the DJ took his own life.